cawilliamson/treble_voltage/README.md

 - `APPLY_DEBUG_PATCHES`: Whether to apply debug patches (default: false)
 - `MAX_CPU_PERCENT`: Maximum CPU usage in percent (default: 100)
 - `MAX_MEM_PERCENT`: Maximum memory usage in percent (default: 100)
+- `CONTAINER_RUNTIME`: Container runtime to use (default: podman, can be set to docker)
 ## Resource Limits

 You can limit CPU and memory usage with: